Erfi/darvag/NOTE.md

 ---
 Forms

-Django has a forms API.
-Use it.
+Django has a forms API. **Use it**.
+It validates (front and backend) in addition to having modelforms.